 Chronic infectious and inflammatory diseases that have no lasting cures are highly complex, involving multi-faceted gene-environment interactions and substantial cross-talk between different biological systems.

-Join us October 25th and 26th in Amphitheatre A (RGN2005) at Roger Guindon Hall.
-Please see the attached poster for a list of featured speakers and additional information.
+Please join us on Monday November 25th in Amphitheatre A (RGN 2005) at Roger Guindon Hall.
+Please see the attached poster for additional details.